Wanda Orla-Salmonowicz (1901–1988) was the wife of Bohdan Pawłowicz and mother of two children: Leszek Kazimierz and Hanna Antonina.

 Wanda swiftly returned to Toruń with the children, packed essential belongings, and closed up their apartment, leaving it under the care of the servants with the intention of returning (although they left on August 30th, 1939, never to return).
 Attempting to join her mother-in-law, Helena, in Czerniaków, Warsaw, proved challenging due to overcrowded trains filled with soldiers.
 Eventually, she secured passage on a boat along the Vistula River, reaching her destination just a day before the declaration of war.

 In the subsequent days, she coordinated with Krystyna, her sister-in-law married to Aleksander Hauke-Nowak, the governor of the Volhynia province.
-They arranged for a car to fetch the family and transport them to Lutsk (Łuck), then situated in the eastern part of Poland, which had not yet been occupied by German forces( Molotov-Ribbentrop Pact).
+They arranged for their secretary Grzegosz fetch the family in their car and transport them to Lutsk (Łuck), then situated in the eastern part of Poland, which had not yet been occupied by German forces( Molotov-Ribbentrop Pact).

 Their journey was fraught with danger as they traversed roads subjected to heavy bombing and shelling.
 They frequently halted to seek refuge, slowing their progress.
 The children vividly recalled the raids, the thunderous blasts, and the trembling houses.
 Later, they would learn that the attacks were due to the road also serving as an escape route for the Polish government in exile, who arrived in Łuck on September 7th.